Practice overview

 Emma’s experience of personal injury claims involving issues of fundamental dishonesty includes:

-- dealing with many fast track trials representing the Claimant where the Defendant has made allegations of fundamental dishonesty and/or the impact being a low velocity impact; and
+- representing Claimants in fast-track trials where the Defendant has made allegations of fundamental dishonesty and/or the impact being a low velocity impact; and

 - advising a Defendant pre-issue on the likelihood of a finding of fundamental dishonesty.